-GFDRR's Innovation Lab team harnesses technology and science to quantify disaster and climate risks.
+GFDRR harnesses technology and science to quantify disaster and climate risks.
 With diverse challenges from country to country, the Innovation Lab specializes in clearly defining a problem, building tailored solutions with strategic partners, and avoiding "cookie cutter" approaches.
 The aim is building resilience before disaster strikes, largely by leveraging open data and open source tools.